-What are the dependencies between different clones?
+Q2: What are the dependencies between different clones?

-Which changes are under work in parallel (in different clones or different branches)?
+Q3: Which changes are under work in parallel (in different clones or different branches) and which of them are available to be incorporated into my work?

-Which conflicts might appear after merging concurrent changes?
+Q4: Is it computational feasible to gather this information from all known repositories, keeping them available to be used when needed?